-Xiao Ding is a doctoral student at The University of Texas at Austin Steve Hicks School of Social Work and the recipient of the Michael R. Daley Endowed Presidential Scholarship for Doctoral Students.
-Xiao earned her Master of Science in Social Administration from Case Western Reserve University in 2018, with a concentration in Mental Health, Children and Adolescents.
+Xiao Ding is a doctoral student at The University of Texas at Austin Steve Hicks School of Social Work, and the recipient of the Michael R. Daley Endowed Presidential Scholarship for Doctoral Students.
+Xiao earned her Master of Science in Social Administration (MSSA; equivalent to an MSW) from Case Western Reserve University in 2018, with a concentration in Mental Health, Children, Youth, and Families.
 She also holds a Bachelor of Arts degree in Broadcasting and Television Journalism from Hubei University, China.
-Born and raised in an underdeveloped, remote, and ethnic minority-dominant city in the northwest of mainland China, Xiao witnessed the regional disparities among ethnic and socio-economic groups in terms of access to social services and the need for change.
+Born and raised in an underdeveloped, remote, and ethnic minority-dominant city in the northwest of mainland China, Xiao witnessed the regional disparities among ethnic and socioeconomic groups regarding access to social services and the need for change.

 Xiao’s research is grounded in her past research and practice experience.
-She worked as a research assistant at the Begun Center for Violence Prevention Research and Education while at Case.
-During that time, she was involved in multiple program evaluation projects regarding positive youth development and was a co-author of several annual reports.
-Xiao was the lead author and poster presenter on behalf of her research team at Begun Center at the 2018 Research ShowCASE at Case.
-After graduation, Xiao worked as a school-based therapist in Maple Heights, Ohio to continue serving children, youth and their families through counseling and community services.
-As a school-based therapist, she was trained to identify at-risk children and help them redirect their trajectory through early intervention.
-She is particularly interested in knowing more about the influence of the ‘other than school’ environments on youths regarding their academic skills and resilience development.
+She worked as a research assistant at the Begun Center for Violence Prevention Research and Education at CWRU.
+During that time, she was involved in multiple program evaluation projects for positive youth development.
+She has conducted needs assessments, created logic models, mapped outcomes using the ArcGIS platform, and was a co-author of several annual reports.
+After graduation, Xiao worked as a school-based clinical social worker in Maple Heights City Schools in Greater Cleveland to continue serving children, youth, and their families through school mental health program planning, individual and group counseling, and community services.